Print this topic

 Chickenpox usually starts with cold-like symptoms followed by a high temperature and itchy skin.

-Flat or slightly raised red spots occur a day or two after the first symptoms.
-The spots are mostly on the head and chest to start with but they may spread to the arms and legs.
+Flat or slightly raised red spots occur a day or 2 after the first symptoms.
+The spots are mostly on the head and chest to start with, but they may spread to the arms and legs.
 The spots may fill with fluid, forming small blisters.
-The blisters dry out and form scabs after about seven days.
+The blisters dry out and form scabs after about 7 days.

 Self-care for chickenpox

 The treatment for chickenpox aims to reduce the symptoms.
-It includes rest, soothing creams for the itchiness, and paracetamol for the pain.
+It includes rest, soothing creams for the itchiness, and paracetamol for the pain and fever.

 Getting help with chickenpox

-Your GP may recommend antiviral drugs such as valaciclovir and aciclovir, or antibiotics if you also have a bacterial infection called cellulitis.
+Your general practice team may recommend antiviral drugs such as valaciclovir and aciclovir.
+They may recommend antibiotics if you also have a bacterial infection called cellulitis.

 Preventing chickenpox

 The chicken pox vaccine can protect tamariki and adults against chickenpox.
-The vaccine may also prevent or reduce the symptoms of chickenpox if you get it within three to five days of being exposed to someone with the disease.
+The vaccine may also prevent or reduce the symptoms of chickenpox if you get it within 3 to 5 days of being exposed to someone with the disease.

 The vaccine is free for tamariki: